g00dnatur3/http-rest-client/README.md

 	RestClient client = RestClient.builder().restClientClass(MyRestClient.class).build();

-Look at `test.integration.CustomRequestClientTest` to see working example.
+Look at `test.integration.CustomRequestClientTest` to a see working example.

-How else could I do proper unit testing? ...

-I can use this feature to provide mock instances of HttpGet, HttpPost, HttpPut, and HttpDelete.
+I can use this feature to provide mock instances of HttpGet, HttpPost, HttpPut, and HttpDelete for unit testing.

 Next Steps